Winston-503/me_not_me_detector/article/article.md

 So, it is better to build a model that will better locate these points, and then you can do with a more simple classifier.
 Of course, the rules by which these representations are built are very complex, which is why we need deep models with a large number of parameters.

+A network that creates embeddings well can solve tasks for which it was not originally trained.
+So, a good model will locate all my photos close to each other (in some high-dimensional space) and all Willem Dafoe' photos close to each other.
+But at the same time, these two clouds of points should be located far apart.
+Now, when you show a network a photo of another person, it will be able to say that it is not_me, but in addition, it will be able to give out the person he most resembles or note that this person was not in the dataset.
+This is a variation of Metric Learning, Triplet Loss is used here.

 That's it!
 If you have any questions or comments, I will be glad to get any feedback.
 Contact me via [LinkedIn](https://www.linkedin.com/in/andimid), [GitLab](https://gitlab.com/Winston-90) or email - nikolaevdmitryprog@gmail.com.